-There are still gaps and "missing links" in the network.
-Many are because Sudbury has many narrow, winding roads, some have trees or stone walls lining the edge of the pavement.
+There are still gaps and "missing links" in the network because several factors along local roadways limit space available to build walkways.
+Many roads are narrow and winding, lined with trees or stone walls at the edge of the pavement.
+Nearby wetlands also limit the placement of walkways.
 This lack of space makes it difficult to manage traffic and equally challenging to provide bicycle or pedestrian infrastructure.
 Additionally, many roadways that are classified as Scenic Roads are too narrow to accommodate pedestrian infrastructure.
 Even with these challenges there are some opportunities to build connections, particularly those linking to future rail trails.
 Importantly, new subdivisions require the construction of walkways within the subdivision or along the adjacent public ways leading to the subdivision.